top of page

 Mediation

 Mediation is a confidential, nonadversarial process, where the parties work with a mutually chosen neutral, the mediator, to assist them in the resolution of their conflict.
 Mediation is an effective tool for minimizing conflict, reducing court costs, and preserving the parties’ relationship, which is particularly important for coparents.
 The process can be used to resolve all types of family law disputes, including complicated, multi-issue divorce cases, legitimation cases, modification of prior child custody and/or child support orders, and crafting plans where a party has been unable to fulfill their obligations of a prior court order or agreement and may be facing contempt of court.
-The end product of the mediation process is a Mediated Memorandum of Understanding, prepared by the mediator and signed by the parties.
+The end product of the mediation process is a Mediated Agreement, prepared by the mediator and signed by the parties.

 Alice’s Process: Mediation sessions will be scheduled in three-hour blocks of time via Zoom.
 Prior to the first session, Alice will send Mediation Guidelines for each party to review and sign.
 These guidelines set the ground rules for the mediation.
 The first session is primarily spent gathering information and identifying contested issues.
 If possible, the parties and Alice will remain together in the same “room.”
 Mediation deals with deeply personal issues and can be emotionally difficult at times, so, if needed, Alice will create breakout rooms and will meet with the parties separately.
 Cases involving domestic violence will always only use breakout rooms.